melanorian/Set_up_workspace/README.md

 6. open config file where instructions for the ssh connection are described
     - file pathe: drive/user/.ssh/config
     - e.g. specify forwarding, username,... (see example_config)

+7. open a terminal in VS Code
+    - Terminal/New Terminal or ctrl+ shift+

 7. Promt to enter password(s)
+   If your connection specified in the config file includes a host jumb you might be promted to type passwords for each server.
+Be prepared to type passwords >1 time.

+8. Re-connect to the server
+   Click the icon for " remote explorer" to see the list of severs you set up connections to.
+Click on the server you want to connect to and you'll be propted to type out your password(s)

 ### 3. VS code for Python-based data analysis